 Some brands sell their knives separately, allowing a cook to assemble their own custom set.
-For new cooks choosing a small set of knives is probably the best way to begin and add to it later from a recognized brand that will stand the test of time.
-A cook can always buy another, more specialized knife, if the need arises.
-For an experienced cook, I recommend buying a set of the same brand and when you purchase good knifes you will never look back.
+For new cooks choosing a small set of knives is probably the best way to begin and add to your collection later from a recognized brand that will stand the test of time.
+A cook can always more specialized knives, if the need arises.
+For an experienced cook, I recommend buying a set of the same brand that suit you.
+Personally I like light fine edged knives, they are what work for me.
+When you purchase good knifes you will never look back.

-1. Always, Always make sure the knife it sharpened, blunt knifes are uber dangerous
+1. Always, always make sure the knife it sharpened, blunt knives are uber dangerous.

-1. Hold the knife by the handle with your dominant hand
+2. Hold the knife by the handle with your dominant hand.

-2. Use your thumb to grip the knife around the top of the blade and wrap your hand around the bolster of the knife
+3. Use your thumb to grip the knife around the top of the blade and wrap your hand around the bolster of the knife.

-3. Secure the food with the other hand tucking your fingers under in front of your thumb, like clawing the food which should be secured by the fingers and use the top of your knuckles as a guide to the blade down to the food to prevent cutting yourself
+4. Secure the food with the other hand tucking your fingers under in front of your thumb, like clawing the food which should be secured by the fingers and use the top of your knuckles as a guide to the blade down to the food to prevent cutting yourself.

 5. Always keep the thumb tucked in and move your clawed hand in a backwards motion to keep fingers intact to the desired position of the next cut and repeat the process slowly, with time you will gain speed but best to keep your fingers in the beginning.